Case Interview Practice

 Practice drills

-• Review feedback critically to identify areas for improvement.
+• Review feedback from mock interviews to identify areas for improvement.

 • Focus on articulating your thought process clearly.